Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

 \subsubsection{General hypotheses for continuous diffusion processes}

-We recall that, through all our study, the diffusion \eqref{numero} starts in $y_0$ satisfying $y_0<L$.
-Let us present now different hypotheses concerning the drift coefficient $\alpha$ in \eqref{numero}.
-They permit to describe a typical framework for the introduction of efficient algorithms.
-The aim is not at this stage to precisely emphasize the most general situation which permits the use of the exact simulation technique, several studies were already introduced in order to successively extend these conditions (see Beskos, Papaspiliopoulos and Roberts \cite{bpr}...).
-The aim is rather to focus our attention on a convenient context where the crucial arguments used in the study of the continuous diffusions can easily be translated to jump diffusions.
-First of all, we need a classical regularity property in order to use It\^o's formula. \begin{assumption} The drift coefficient $\alpha$ is a $\mathcal{C}^{1,1}(\mathbb{R}_+\times\mathbb{R})$-continuous function. \end{assumption} Of course the regularity property of $\alpha$ immediately implies that $\beta$ and $\gamma$ defined by \eqref{eq:def:beta-gamma} are well-defined and continuous functions.
-According to the simulation goals, we need additional conditions like the boundedness of $\beta$ or of $\gamma$.
-If the aim is to generate $Y_\td$ we need the following \begin{assumption} The function $\gamma$ defined in \eqref{eq:def:beta-gamma} is non negative and satisfies: there exists a constant $\kappa$ s.t.
+Throughout this study, diffusion \eqref{numero} begins in $y_0$ with $y_0<L$.
+We now present different hypotheses concerning the drift coefficient $\alpha$ in \eqref{numero} that permit us to describe a typical framework for the development of efficient algorithms.
+The goal of this process is not, at this stage, to precisely emphasise the most general situation that permits the use of the exact simulation technique; several studies have already successively weaken these conditions (see Beskos, Papaspiliopoulos and Roberts \cite{bpr}).
+The goal of this process is rather to consider a convenient context where the critical arguments used in the study of the continuous diffusions can easily be adapted to jump diffusions.
+First, we require a classical regularity property to apply It\^o's formula. \begin{assumption} The drift coefficient $\alpha$ is a $\mathcal{C}^{1,1}(\mathbb{R}_+\times\mathbb{R})$-continuous function. \end{assumption} The regularity property of $\alpha$ immediately implies that $\beta$ and $\gamma$ defined by \eqref{eq:def:beta-gamma} are well-defined and continuous functions.
+According to the simulation goals, we need additional conditions such as the boundedness of $\beta$ or of $\gamma$.
+If the goal is to generate $Y_\td$, we require the following assumption. \begin{assumption} The function $\gamma$ defined in \eqref{eq:def:beta-gamma} is nonnegative and satisfies the following; thus, there exists a constant $\kappa$ s.t.: